rest-for-physics/framework/doc/Chapters/appendix.md

 2. TRestEventViewer is allowed to customize control bar

 ##### Changed class: TRestReadout
-1. unified usage of "ID" and "Index".
-All methods uses "ID", the saved value in each class(fChannelID, fModuleID, etc) Add operator [] in each class, which uses "Index" (fReadoutChannel[i]) removed old GetChannel(), GetReadoutModule() method
+1. Add operator [] in each class, which uses "Index" (fReadoutChannel[i])
-2. add a method GetHitsDaqChannel()
+2. add a method GetHitsDaqChannel(), GetPlaneModuleChannel(), GetXXXWithID(), GetX(), GetY()
-3. add type definition to channels.
+3. add channel type definition in TRestReadoutChannel.
 This is for the convenience of GetX(), GetY() method

-4. fix bug in GetX(), GetY() method
+##### Changed class: TRestGas
+1. it saves garfield's gas file as string inside its class menber.
+This string will be saved inside metadata file.
+2. no need for gasFile! it will retrieve its content from metadata file or download it from website
+3. added several c++ preprocesser in the code. turn on/off garfield functionality by DREST_GARFIELD=ON/OFF

 ##### Changed processes
 1. TRestRawSignalAnalysisProcess: added several non-double analysis output